Julian Rubinstein: Documentary

 In 2022, a rough cut of the documentary Rubinstein began filming while reporting The Holly was shown to Adam McKay, who told Deadline.com that he was "completely blown away," and offered to come on as an Executive Producer.
 The film premiered at Telluride Mountainfilm in May 2022 and won the Audience Choice Award.
 It went on to win several more awards, including the 2023 IRE (Investigative Reporters and Editors) Award for Best Documentary and the 2024 Heartland Emmy Award for Best Documentary.
 Because of the project's implication of wealthy and influential people and entities in Denver and their connection to street violence in a gentrifying community, Rubinstein faced threats and falsehoods about the work and had to leave Denver for his safety in 2021 and 2022.
 The Denver Gazette wrote that Rubinstein's film was "a documentary that the most powerful people in Denver don't want to see and don't want you to see," calling to project "Denver's very own Bonfire of the Vanities."
 The film was acquired by Gravitas Ventures, which released the film theatrically in March, 2023.
 Due to continued threats on his life, Rubinstein was placed in a Colorado state protection program.
 The film and book were also sued by two self-identifying gang members, though the case was dismissed with prejudice after the plaintiffs admitted that they had not read the book or seen the film.
 The film became a case study in the documentary community for how to withstand threats, falsehoods and legal challenges and was featured at the 2023 Double Exposure Investigative Film Festival in Washington DC and Columbia University's Graduate School of Journalism.

+The film won a national Emmy at the 46th News and Documentary Emmys in June 2025.

 Colorado College and the University of Denver's Media, Film and Journalism Studies Department partnered to present Rubinstein in conversation with Pulitzer Prize-winner Wesley Lowery in an event called "Battle for Truth."
 The Sentinel of Aurora, where Elijah McClain was killed and where Denver's gang violence has spilled into, called the film "a riveting look at metro police, gang violence and politics."